Frequently Asked Questions: Defense of Marriage Act (DOMA) | May 2013

 What is the status of DOMA right now?

-How does DOMA affect families?
+How does the ruling on DOMA affect families?

-How does DOMA affect binational families?
+How does the ruling on DOMA affect binational families?

-How does DOMA affect military families?
+How does the ruling on DOMA affect military families?

 - Health insurance and pension protections for federal employees' spouses